Does multiple tanks in the inventory benefit the Indian Army?

 T-14 Armata in the Parade at ‘Red Square’ Moscow

-What is the India’s Fascination with heavy tanks?
+What is India’s Fascination with heavy tanks?

-Despite all the benefits of armor for the infantry and its use for the proverbial Blitzkrieg in the enemy territory, India still goes by the nostalgia regarding the tank battles that happened in the 1965 and 1971 war with Pakistan where tanks of Indian Army were able to route a much advanced Pakistani armor through tactics and sheer courage
+Despite all the benefits of armor for the infantry and its use for the proverbial Blitzkrieg in the enemy territory, India still goes by the nostalgia regarding the tank battles that happened in the 1965 and 1971 wars with Pakistan where tanks of the Indian Army were able to route a much advanced Pakistani armor through tactics and sheer courage

 A. Bharat Bhushan Babu on Twitter: "#1965War Patton Tank graveyard near #Bhikhiwind village..Pakistani tanks captured at the #BattleofAsalUttar. http://t.co/p3AOBUfeS3"

-‘Patton Nagar’ formed from the captured Patton tanks of Pakistani Army during
+‘Patton Nagar’ formed from the captured Patton tanks of the Pakistani Army during the Battle of Asal Uttar

 India after the Ladakh confrontation has understood that transporting and operating heavy tanks in the rarified atmosphere of Ladakh will be difficult.
-It can act as a stop gap but in the long-term, armor for the high battlefield deployment will have to be inline with the terrain.
+It can act as a stop-gap but in the long term, armor for the high battlefield deployment will have to be in line with the terrain.

-Accordingly, India has floated a global tender for acquiring tanks and the Russian ‘Sprut’ Light Tank seems to be frontrunner.
+Accordingly, India has floated a global tender for acquiring tanks and the Russian ‘Sprut’ Light Tank seems to be the frontrunner.
 India has been invited to watch the development & user trials for the tank which is normally not done in case of an end-user.

 Asia Pacific Defense Journal: India approves emergency procurement of light tanks to equip mountain troops